The Seiberg-Witten Equations on Manifolds with Boundary II: Lagrangian Boundary Conditions for a Floer Theory: Proofs of the Main Theorems

 where $\fL$ is a monopole Lagrangian.
 Then there exists a gauge transformation $g \in H^{2,p}\G_{\id}(S^1 \times Y)$ such that $g^*(A,\Phi)$ is smooth.
 In particular, if $A$ is in Coulomb-Neumann gauge with respect to any smooth connection, i.e. (\ref{GFCN}) holds, then $(A,\Phi)$ is smooth. \end{Theorem}

-\Proof From the linear analysis in the previous section, we know we can find a gauge in which the equations are a semilinear elliptic equation (in the interior), with quadratic nonlinearity, as in (\ref{dtHeq}).
+\Proof From the previous section, we know we can find a gauge in which the equations are a semilinear elliptic equation (in the interior) as in (\ref{dtHeq}).
 Since $H^{k,p}(S^1 \times Y)$ is an algebra for $k \geq 1$ and $p>4$, it follows that we can elliptic bootstrap in the interior to any desired regularity.
 Thus, we need only prove regularity near the boundary.

 From here, the proof proceeds in four main steps.
-The first step is to rewrite the equations in a suitable gauge so that the linear portion of the equations satisfy all the hypotheses the previous section.
+The first step is to rewrite the equations in a suitable gauge so that the linear portion of the equations satisfy all the hypotheses of the previous section.
 In particular, the linearized equations now satisfy elliptic estimates on anisotropic function spaces, where the anisotropy is in the $\Sigma$ direction.
 From this, the second step is to gain regularity for $(A,\Phi)$ in the $\Sigma$ directions in a neighborhood of the boundary.
 Here, we use the results from Section 2, namely Theorems \ref{ThmPathL1} and \ref{ThmPathL2}, that the nonlinear part of the chart maps for the space of paths through $\fL$ smooth in the $\Sigma$ directions.
 Moreover, it is here that the complicated choice of topologies appearing in these theorems, particularly in Theorem \ref{ThmPathL2}, will serve their purpose.
 Using the anisotropic linear theory of Section 3, specifically Corollary \ref{CorSubspaceFred}, we then gain regularity for $(A,\Phi)$ in the $\Sigma$ directions, where the linear theory can be applied because the nonlinear contribution from the boundary condition is smoothing in the $\Sigma$ directions.
 The third step is to gain regularity in the time direction and normal direction to $\Sigma$ using results from Banach space valued Cauchy-Riemann equations due to Wehrheim \cite{We} which we adapt to our needs in Section \ref{AppCR}.
 Once we have gained some regularity in all the directions, then in our final step, we bootstrap to gain regularity to any desired order.\\

 \textit{Step One:} In the previous section, we found a suitable gauge in which the Seiberg-Witten equations become a semilinear elliptic equation with quadratic nonlinearity, namely, we obtained the system (\ref{dtHeq}) for the equations in the interior.
 We wish to do the same here, only now $(A,\Phi)$ is not smooth.
 Furthermore, we must choose the base configuration $(A_0,\Phi_0)$ about which we linearize our configuration $(A,\Phi)$ carefully.